 The Pre-defense Exam is a formal part of all doctoral programs at Virginia Tech.
-It is a specific requirement of the Physics Department.
+And it is a specific requirement of the Physics Department.

 Purpose of the Pre-defense Exam.
 The Pre-defense Examination determines whether a student is ready to graduate and have sufficient research achievements.
-The oral exam format allows the PhD Committee to assess these qualities in a single, vigorous session of direct, interactive.
-Students should not expect their PhD Committee members to "coach" them toward the right answers.
+The oral exam format allows the Ph.D.
+Committee to assess these qualities in a single, vigorous session of direct, interactive.
+Students should not expect their Ph.D.
+Committee members to "coach" them toward the right answers.

 Enrollment.
 A pre-defense exam can only be held during a term in which the student is enrolled.
 Therefore, the exam may not be held during a Summer Session unless the student has paid tuition (3 credits) for that session.
+With prior permission from the Graduate School, prelim exams may be held during Exam Week.